ATPE’s position on private school voucher programs

 ATPE believes in Texas public schools.
-That’s why we strongly oppose any type of voucher program that directs public funding away from public schools to private institutions.
+That’s why we strongly oppose any type of voucher program that directs public funding away from public schools to private individuals or institutions.
 For years, voucher proponents have been attempting to create a “need” for vouchers by spreading untruths to the public about our schools’ failures.
+They frequently complain that students are “trapped in failing schools” and argue that students deserve vouchers because they have a “civil right” to attend a private school of their choice at taxpayer expense.
 Meanwhile, the reality is that Texas public schools, as judged by student achievement data and graduation/dropout rates, are performing better than ever, making significant gains in student achievement and garnering national recognition.
+Texas public schools fulfill the state’s constitutional obligation to educate all students and deserve full state funding and support.
+ATPE opposes any type of voucher program that would diminish the resources needed for our public schools.

 What constitutes a voucher?